ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/sparklines-points-of-interest/index.md

 ---
-title: "Sparklines Special Points"
+title: "Sparklines - Points of Interest"
 enterprise: true
 ---

-## Points of interest
+This section covers Sparkline Points of Interest.

 In the line and area sparklines, each data point is represented by a marker.
 In the column sparkline, each data point is represented by a rectangle.
 Some of these data points in the sparklines are special and can be emphasised to make comparisons easier across multiple sparklines of the same type.